CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: Introduction

-The traditional way to infer dark energy properties from data is to constrain the specific parameters of physical dark energy models against data, or to constrain general features shared by various models such as the derivative of the equation of state of dark energy at a pivot point \citep{2003PhRvL..90i1301L}.
+The traditional way to infer dark energy properties from data is to constrain the specific parameters of physical dark energy models against data or to constrain general features shared by various models such as the derivative of the equation of state of dark energy at a pivot point \citep{2003PhRvL..90i1301L}.
 However, the vast amounts of data and improved likelihoods may also be used to guide the construction of the cosmological models themselves.
-This approach is nowadays possible thanks to the new computational techniques introduced by machine learning.
+Today, this approach is possible thanks to the new computational techniques introduced by machine learning (ML).
 This is the approach followed in this work, where we create phenomenological models by generating cosmological functions according to data features encoded in the likelihood.
-For this, we develop a framework that integrates machine learning techniques with a cosmology solver and parameter space sampling methods.
+For this, we developed a framework that integrates ML techniques with a cosmology solver and parameter space sampling methods.

-In computer science, machine learning (ML) is a field dedicated to developing methods and algorithms capable of learning from data to describe systems or perform specific tasks \citep{Turing, CARBONELL19833}.
-Based on the organization and structure of the data, ML is generally divided into two primary subfields: supervised learning and unsupervised learning \citep{2025IAUS..368...40W}.
-If the sample data is labeled, meaning each data point is associated with a known correct measurement, then it is a supervised learning problem.
-Its aim is to develop a predictive model that forecasts the future behavior of a system based on past observations.
-This process, also called fitting or training, involves adjusting model parameters to match the model closer with the observations.
-Common examples of supervised learning tasks include classification, regression, and time series modeling.
-If the data are unlabeled, it is an unsupervised learning problem, where the goal is to identify hidden patterns or structures within the data.
+In computer science, ML is a field dedicated to developing methods and algorithms capable of learning from data to describe systems or perform specific tasks \citep{Turing, CARBONELL19833}.
+Based on the organisation and structure of the data, ML is generally divided into two primary subfields: supervised learning and unsupervised learning \citep{2025IAUS..368...40W}.
+If the sample data are labelled, that is, each data point is associated with a known correct measurement, then it is a supervised learning problem.
+The purpose of Supervised learning is to develop a predictive model that forecasts the future behaviour of a system based on past observations.
+This process, also called fitting or training, involves adjusting model parameters to match the model closer to the observations.
+Common examples of supervised learning tasks include classification, regression, and time series modelling.
+If the data are unlabelled, it is an unsupervised learning problem, where the goal is to identify hidden patterns or structures within the data.
 Typical examples of unsupervised learning tasks include clustering and dimensionality reduction.